aryak143/Unlimited-Filter-Bot-V1/README.md

 * Add your filters :)

-## Bot Commands
+## Bot Commands 💾

-(You need to be an admin or Auth User in order to use these commands)
+(You need to be an admin or Auth User in order to use these commands💖)

 > Filter Commands
 * `/add <filtername> <filtercontent>`  -  To add your filter.
 You can also reply to your content with /add command.